Estimating customer delay and tardiness sensitivity from periodic queue length observations: Estimation of

 \section{Estimation of $\theta$}

-Assume that the system manager knows the value of $\mu$, but not $\theta$.
+{From now on we assume that customers arrive according to the symmetric Nash equilibrium arrival distribution $F_e$.
+We denote $q(t)=\mathbb{E}_{F_e}[Q(t)]$, while keeping in mind that all expectations are still with respect to the probability measure imposed by the arrival distribution $F_e$.} Assume that the system manager knows the value of $\mu$, but not $\theta$.
 It follows from Equation \eqref{eq:wof1} that $F_e$ is determined by $\theta$, $\lambda$, and $\mu$.
 Note that if $\mu$ is unknown it can be easily estimated, for example by observing a collection of service times.
 Moreover, the following estimation method does not require knowledge of $\lambda$.
 Thus, the distribution of the queue length process is a function of $\theta$ via $F_e$.
 The question is how to construct an estimator for $\theta$ from observations of the queue length.
 By the definition of the Nash equilibrium, when others arrive according to $F_e$, each customer is indifferent between arriving at any $t \in \{0\} \cup [t_a,t_b]$.
-Hence, Equation \eqref{eq: NE1} and \eqref{eq:cost1} imply that
+Hence, Equations \eqref{eq: NE1} and \eqref{eq:cost1} imply that

 Then we can write down the expression for the expected cost of any two points in $\{0\} \cup [t_a,t_b]$, and derive $\theta$ in terms of the expected queue length at these two points.
 For any $t \in [t_a,t_b]$, we have